Syracuse Orange Logo

 Syracuse Orange Logo 2004

-This logo ushered in a new era in the visual identity of Syracuse athletes because of a dramatic shift in graphics.
+This logo ushered in a new era in Syracuse athletes’ visual identity, driven by a dramatic shift in graphics.
 The result was the intertwined “SU” sign.
 And it was no accident, as the teams were named Orange in 2004.
 To achieve a stylish symbolism, the university’s management turned to Nike for help.
 She is the author of this version.
-Specialists combined the “S” and the “U” in a monogram, so the second letter was unsuccessfully split into two parts: only a small segment of the “U” was visible in the “S.” The other half of the symbol looked more like a capital “J.” The primary color of the logo was orange.
+Specialists combined the “S” and the “U” in a monogram, so the second letter was unsuccessfully split into two parts: only a small segment of the “U” was visible in the “S.” The other half of the symbol looked more like a capital “J.” The logo’s primary color was orange.

 2006 – 2009